sunejashah/Soft-skill/README.md

   ## 3. constructor design pattern ##

   In object oriented programming language constructor are used to initialize the object. in javaScrip as everything in object for initializing we use               constructor .
-Constructor will call at the time of creation
+Constructor will call at the time of creation.

   Let’s look at a basic example:

     function Student( name, age, city ) {